CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 the hood, messages to these queues.
 However, if you like, you can also post messages to these queues directly (you can but you should not).

 The messages that you can post to the three queues should be JSON formatted, and contain all information that is needed to start up jobs.

-**Watch out** if you're publishing JSON to the queues directly (especially JSON for mapreduce jobs), you must carefully understand what kind of input and output the jobs have to generate and have to accept.
+**Watch out** if you're publishing JSON to the queues directly (especially JSON for mapreduce jobs), you must carefully understand what kind of input and output the jobs have to accept and to generate.
 It is often better and easier to use the C++ and PHP API instead to start and submit jobs.

 ## Regular jobs

 The simplest jobs that the Yothalot cluster can run, are the regular jobs.
-A regular job is nothing more that a single script or single executable that should be started *somewhere* on the Yothalot cluster.
+A regular job is nothing more than a single script or single executable that should be started *somewhere* on the Yothalot cluster.
 If you post a JSON encoded message to the regular "jobs" queue, the master node will pick up this message, and assigns the job to a node